 It’s common for people to go through their own insurance company if they experience a minor accident with no injuries.
 People may exchange partial information with the other party involved in the accident and then leave the scene.
 However, without the police involved, there’s a chance you may not get all of the information you need to provide to your insurance company.
 Having a police report is important because it gets your side of the story down in a proper way that can be helpful for you.
 Even if it is a minor crash, people should feel comfortable that making the report helps them and helps everyone involved to get the facts straight.

 That smartphone in your pocket is a powerful device.

 With just a few pictures, we can know where the incident happened, when and with whom.
 Then the insurance company can handle the customer’s claim and go to work collecting their insurance deductible back.
-If you get in an accident, it’s important to take pictures of the damage to both cars, where the accident happened, the license plate of the other party, their driver’s license/number and proof of insurance – even a picture of the other driver would be a good idea if you can get it without too much trouble.
+If you get in an accident, it’s important to take pictures of the damage to both cars.
+Also get a picture of the other car’s license plate, the other driver’s license and their proof of insurance.
+Even a picture of the other driver would be a good idea if you can get it without too much trouble.

 Avoid being underinsured or under-informed about coverage

-The survey found that 16 percent of drivers are aware of gaps in their insurance, but choose to take the risk of driving without the extra coverage.
-Some examples of add-ons include coverage for property damage; as well as rental car reimbursement and medical and funeral services for you and your passengers.
+The survey found that 16 percent of drivers are aware of gaps in their car insurance, but choose to take the risk of driving without the extra coverage.
+Some examples of add-ons include rental care reimbursement and extra coverage for property damage.
 It is also crucial to make sure you have appropriate uninsured motorist and underinsured motorist coverage in case you or a family member are injured in an accident caused by another vehicle with too little or no insurance.
 This is something to discuss with your agent.